slevey087/nashJS/docs/developing/custom-playable.md

 The basic handling of histories goes like this: any data entered into the `result.historyEntry` object received by `.handleHistory` will be recorded to both the tree and log of whatever history is passed to `.play`, which by default is the complete `gameHistory`.

 If you need additional entries besides this, you can simply write them as needed.
 A `history` is provided in the parameters to every method that gets called during the `.play` cycle (except `.findNext`).
-Simply pull it from the argument and write to it using the (`history` API)[./history.md]
+Simply pull it from the argument and write to it using the [`history` API](./history.md).

 If you need to change the behavior of `.handleHistory`, then you can overwrite it with your own behavior.
 As with all `.play` cycle methods, its arguments are `parameters` and the `result` from previous entries, and it should return a `Promise` with the (possibly mutated) `result`.
 Here's the standard code:
 ```js